mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 In Japanese, we say *Ino* for where it says *Duty Distributor* here.

 This is a little bit questionable; I am not clear [about] “hauls rock”.
 In English it says “hauls rock”; I don’t know, do you understand how to “haul rock”?
-And then, “Tsung said, ‘For now I’ll let you haul rock, but don’t move the tree in the middle’” – do you understand the tree in the middle?
+And then, “Tsung said, ‘For now I’ll let you haul rock, but don’t move the tree in the middle’” – do you understand “the tree in the middle”?
 What does it mean?
 How do you haul rock?

 **Student:** Well, haul rock means to move from one place to another.